MA History of Art

 i Allan Kaprow, Fluids, Pasadena, October 1967.
 Photo: Julian Wasser.

-Students will explore the capacity of ecocritical models to foreground colonial, regionalist, and economic structures that have shaped American art and art history and the entanglement of nature and nation, from the founding mythologies and institutions of the United States through to the present moment.
-With a particular focus on American art since 1950, the course encourages you to engage with theoretical frameworks of participatory art and activism, ecological time and futurity, ecofeminism and queer ecologies, utopianism, extractive and material politics, models of the local and the planetary, the sublime and the more-than-human.
+With a particular focus on American art since 1950, the course encourages you to engage with theoretical frameworks of participatory art and activism, ecological time and futurity, ecofeminism and queer ecologies, utopianism, extractive and material politics, models of the local and the planetary, and to think about the stakes of these histories in the present moment.
 Taking our lead from Christina Sharpe’s writing on weather and anti-Blackness, we will be particularly attentive to the geographical, social, economic and cultural extractions and exclusions that are constitutive of American art history.
 We will foreground the work of Black, Indigenous, Latinx, and immigrant artists, as well as intersections between art, countercultural and anti-war politics, and feminist, queer, racial and environmental justice movements.

 Our seminars bring current research and debates into classroom discussion, and students are supported to pursue original and independent avenues of interest, including via regular individual tutorials and feedback.
 Off-site visits to exhibitions, archives and other sites as relevant will encourage first-hand looking.
 A study trip of 2-4 days is supported by a travel grant.